nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

-> ❗ **Caution:** If your changes to the data file makes its format invalid, TeachMeSenpai will discard all data and start with an empty data file at the next run.
+**:exclamation: Warning:** If your changes to the data file makes its format invalid, TeachMeSenpai will discard all data and start with an empty data file at the next run.

 [↑ Back to top](#table-of-contents)